valerielim/MIT-gentle-python/README.md

 # MIT Gentle-Python

-Complete solutions & annotations to MIT's "Gentle Introduction to Programming using Python" course version 2.0 (2011).
+Complete solutions & annotations to MIT's "Gentle Introduction to Programming using Python (6.189)" course version 2.0 (2011).

 All work here is original and my own.
-Answers have been verified based on lecture notes' expectations of output for each question, and are correct.
+Output have been verified based on lecture notes for each question.
 Test cases are also included.

  *Note: Not all weeks have class exercises or assignments.*